All Episodes

 The first is that it largely surrounds issues that I don't know much about and aren't in the lane that I think you and I are suited to cover.

-I don't think either of us are particularly good at business, so I think that we're out of our depth when we're trying to get the weeds about the minutia of business dealings, which is such a huge part of the bankruptcy stuff.
+So I think that we're out of our depth when we're trying to get the weeds about the minutiae of business dealings, which is such a huge part of the bankruptcy stuff.

 Typically, this just isn't our turf, except the parts when Alex very clearly explains his strategy to defraud the courts on his show.

-That's where most of our commentary has come in, because Alex is forcing our hand by laying out his schemes with the subtlety of a Bond villain.
+That's where most of our commentary has come in, because Alex is forcing our hand by laying out his schemes with the subtlety of a bond villain.

-However, a couple months back, there was a filing in the bankruptcy case that I think helps highlight an important theme that I want to discuss.
+However, a couple months back, there was a filing in the bankruptcy case that I think helps highlight an important theme that I wanted to On march seventeenth, a lawyer from Ohio named Robert Wynne Young filed a motion in the case to appear pro hoc vice.

 This is a request that's made when a person who's licensed to practice law in one place wants to act as a lawyer in another place, and the court allows it for a limited time.